hubotio/hubot/CONTRIBUTING.md

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).

-Everyone is welcome to contribute to Hubot.
-Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions in [chat](https://hubot-slackin.herokuapp.com/), reporting or triaging [issues](https://github.com/github/hubot/issues), and participating in the [Hubot Evolution](https://github.com/hubotio/evolution) process.
+Everyone is welcome to contribute to Botforge.
+Contributing doesn’t just mean submitting pull requests; there are many different ways for you to get involved, including answering questions, reporting or triaging [issues](https://github.com/hubot-new/botforge/issues), and participating in the [Botforge Evolution](https://github.com/hubot-new/botforge/projects?query=is%3Aopen) process.

 No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the [Contributor Covenant Code of Conduct](http://contributor-covenant.org).
 By participating, you are expected to uphold this code.

 We love pull requests.
 Here's a quick guide:

-1. If you're adding a new feature or changing user-facing APIs, check out the [Hubot Evolution](https://github.com/hubotio/evolution) process.
+1. If you're adding a new feature or changing user-facing APIs, check out the [Botforge Evolution](https://github.com/hubot-new/botforge/projects?query=is%3Aopen) process.
-1. Check for [existing issues](https://github.com/github/hubot/issues) for duplicates and confirm that it hasn't been fixed already in the [main branch](https://github.com/github/hubot/commits/main)
+1. Check for [existing issues](https://github.com/hubot-new/botforge/issues) for duplicates and confirm that it hasn't been fixed already in the [main branch](https://github.com/hubot-new/botforge/commits/main)
 1. Fork the repo, and clone it locally
-1. `npm link` to make your cloned repo available to npm
+1. `npm link` to make all references to `Botforge` in your local application development point to your local repo of `Botforge`
 1. Follow [Getting Started](docs/index.md) to generate a testbot
-1. `npm link hubot` in your newly created bot to use your hubot fork
+1. `npm link botforge` in your newly created bot to use your `Botforge` fork
 1. Create a new branch for your contribution
 1. Add [tests](test/) (run with `npm test`)
 1. Push to your fork and submit a pull request